Use Word templates to create standardized documents

 To ensure documents download in a timely matter, there is an upper limit of 100 for the number of related records returned for each relationship.
 For example, if you’re exporting a template for an account, and you want to include a list of its contacts, the document will return at most 100 of the account’s contacts.

 Click Download Template on the Select Entity page to create a Word file on your local computer with the exported entity included as XML data.

-Document template downloaded from one instance can only be used within that instance.
-Instance to instance migration for Word or Excel templates isn't currently supported.
+Document template downloaded from one environment can only be used within that environment. environment to environment migration for Word or Excel templates isn't currently supported.